The Inheritance by Joann Ross: Book Review

 A definite READ.

-Despite the fact that there was one thing I didn’t like about the lack of flashbacks to 1940s France, I still think that this is a solid read and I enjoyed it.
+Even though there was one thing I didn’t like about the lack of flashbacks to 1940s France, I still think that this is a solid read and I enjoyed it.